An ALMA survey of the SCUBA-2 CLS UDS field: Physical properties of 707 Sub-millimetre Galaxies: Conclusions

 \section{Conclusions}

-In this study, we investigated the physical properties of 707 ALMA-identified sub-millimetre galaxies from the AS2UDS survey \citep{2019stach}, with flux densties in the range $S_{870}$\,$=$\,0.6--13.6\,mJy (with a median of 3.7\,mJy).
-We fit spectral energy distribution models to the 22-band photometry of each SMG (from the UV to radio wavelengths) using {\sc magphys}, deriving physical properties such as their photometric redshifts, stellar and dust masses and luminosities.
-Our homogeneously selected survey with uniform photometric coverage allows us to construct unbiased sub-samples to investigate the evolutionary behaviour of this population.
+In this study, we investigated the physical properties of 707 ALMA-identified sub-millimetre galaxies from the AS2UDS survey \citep{2019stach}, with flux densities in the range $S_{870}$\,$=$\,0.6--13.6\,mJy (with a median of 3.7\,mJy).
+We fit spectral energy distribution models to the available photometry in 22 bands (from the UV to radio wavelengths) of each SMG using {\sc magphys}, deriving physical properties such as their photometric redshifts, stellar and dust masses and far-infrared luminosities.
+Our homogeneously selected survey with uniform photometric coverage allows us to construct sub-samples (including an unbiased luminosity-selected sub-sample) to investigate the evolutionary behaviour of this population.
 Our main findings are:

-$\bullet$~~ For a sample with a median 870-$\mu$m flux density of $S_{870}$\,$=$\,3.7\,mJy, $\sim$80 per cent of the galaxies are detected in the extremely deep $K$-band data available for the UKIDSS UDS field (3-$\sigma$ limit of $K$\,$=$\,25.7).
-This demonstrates that $\sim$20 per cent of SMGs are undetectable in deepest optical/near-infrared observations and hence, that there exists a significant population of strongly star-forming, but strongly dust-obscured galaxies.
+$\bullet$~~ For a sample with a median 870-$\mu$m flux density of $S_{870}$\,$=$\,3.6\,mJy, $\sim$80 per cent of the galaxies are detected in the extremely deep $K$-band data available for the UKIDSS UDS field (3-$\sigma$ limit of $K$\,$=$\,25.7).
+This demonstrates that $\sim$20 per cent of SMGs are undetectable in very deep optical/near-infrared observations and hence, that there exists a significant population of strongly star-forming, but strongly dust-obscured galaxies missed by surveys in those wavebands.